Amazing Stories From Ohio History: Exciting Events, Odd Occurrences, and Terrible Tragedies

 Isaac was buried with his first wife at Brick Church Cemetery between the Muskingum River and SR 376 along with many other relatives and early Hooksburg families.
 In nearby Stockport, OH part of Ohio Historical Marker # 5-58 is dedicated to Captain Hook and the Stockport Mill Inn has a suite named after him.

 Howell (North Alexandria) (White Town) – Rushcreek Township, Logan County

 Post Office: 1830 – 1845

 on US 68 at the intersection of SR 273

-Description: The proprietors of the post office were Israel Howell from New York & Elizabeth (Hill) Howell who were married in Logan County in 1826.
+Description: The proprietors of the post office were Israel Howell from New York and Elizabeth (Hill) Howell who were married in Logan County in 1826.
 Israel was also former justice of the peace.
 William White platted North Alexandria at the location in 1832.
 It was often referred to as White Town.
-John Fry & Felt Bowers both ran general stores & the town had a log schoolhouse.
+John Fry and Felt Bowers both ran general stores and the town had a log schoolhouse.
 We were unable to find extensive genealogy records on the town’s main residents.
 They were likely buried with currently unreadable gravestones along with their relatives in Miami Cemetery.
-John Deerwester Sr. laid out the cemetery in 1832 & ironically became the first interment.
+John Deerwester Sr. laid out the cemetery in 1832 and ironically became the first interment.
 Over 20 of the residents buried in the cemetery reportedly perished from “milk sickness”, obtained by drinking milk from cows that were eating a poisonous weed called white snakeroot.
-The numbers of affected citizens in the state & Midwest were reduced as the land became better cultivated.
+The numbers of affected citizens in the state and Midwest were reduced as the land became better cultivated.
 One of the most famous people to perish from the same poisoning was Abraham Lincoln’s mother, Nancy (Hanks) Lincoln, in 1818.